NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1d_aop_gee_viz_functions.md

 var sdr_cloudfree = sdr_col.map(clearSDR)
 ```

-For this example, we will provide the full script below, including the function `addNISImage`, with comments explaining what each part of the function does.
+For the next example, we will write a function to add a Map Layer for each Image in an Image collection.
+We'll provide the full script below, including the function `addNISImage`, with comments explaining what each part of the function does.
 Note that a helpful troubleshooting technique is to add in `print` statements if you are unsure what the code is returning.
-We have included some print statements in this function below, and show the outputs (which would show up in the console tab).
-Note that these print statements are commented out in the code linked with this tutorial, since they are not required for the function to run.
+We have included some commented-out print statements in the function, which show the outputs (which would show up in the console tab).

-For a little more detail on how this function was created, please refer to this GIS Stack Exchange Post: <a href="https://gis.stackexchange.com/questions/284610/add-display-all-images-of-mycollection-in-google-earth-engine" target="_blank">Add/display all images of my collection in google earth engine</a>.
+For a little more detail on how this function was applied, refer to this GIS Stack Exchange Post: <a href="https://gis.stackexchange.com/questions/284610/add-display-all-images-of-mycollection-in-google-earth-engine" target="_blank">Add/display all images of my collection in google earth engine</a>.
 When writing your own GEE code, the <a href="https://developers.google.com/earth-engine" target="_blank">Google earth-engine developers pages</a> may not always have an example of what you are trying to do, so stack overflow can be a valuable resource.

 ```javascript
 // Define visualization parameters for the reflectance data, showing a true-color image